!Top Bar

 Don’t forget that a great diet is another important step in your dog’s good dental health, not to mention his overall well-being.
 When Fido receives the right nutrients through his diet, the teeth, gums, and entire mouth stay healthy.
 Check with your veterinarian to make sure your dog’s diet is up to par.

 Would you like a recommendation on a great canine toothpaste?
 Want to know about other great ways to keep your dog’s pearly whites in tip-top shape?
+Our Veterinary Dentistry specialists can provide comprehensive oral care for your furry friend, from routine cleanings to advanced dental procedures.
 Give your Carlisle, ON pet clinic a call today.

 !Single Blog Social Sharing Icons